 Human use of and interaction with the marine environment

 The program will integrate observations collected during spring, summer, and fall in 2017, 2018, and 2019 to better understand how reduced Arctic sea ice and associated environmental changes influence the flow of energy through the marine ecosystem from plankton to fish, seabirds, marine mammals, and humans.
 Late spring and early summer sampling will occur in 2017 and 2018 aboard the R/V Sikuliaq.
-Late summer and early fall sampling will occur in 2017 and 2019; a research vessel for this portion of the program has not been determined.
+Late summer and early fall sampling will occur in 2017 and 2019 aboard the R/V Ocean Starr.

 Social science will be conducted by a team that includes Principal Investigators from the North Slope and Northwest Arctic Boroughs and the Bering Strait region.
 This project will develop meaningful interaction with Alaska Native communities to explore changing patterns of access to subsistence resources and food security.

 The Integrated Work Plan was developed by the Principal Investigators.
 It explains the scientific direction of the Arctic IERP and the study design, including details about planned field measurements.
 It is intended to serve as a resource for those planning other research that might leverage the Arctic IERP and lead to fruitful collaborations.

 A team from the University of Alaska Fairbanks will use the icebreaker Sikuliaq to conduct process studies of oceanography and lower trophic levels during late May-early June as sea ice retreats from the northern Bering and southern Chukchi Seas.
 They will conduct onboard incubations to measure growth, respiration and deposition rates of phytoplankton and zooplankton and will examine how physical processes structure the Chukchi Sea shelf ecosystem.
 Moored instruments will record oceanographic conditions and the presence of vocalizing marine mammals in the study area year-round.